 3. Who signs a Deed of Variation?

 (This is a similar answer to the one for the previous question.)
 Firstly, the beneficiary or beneficiaries affected by the variation need to sign the deed.
 This means those beneficiaries who are giving up their legacies, in whole or in part.
-Secondly, the proposed new recipient of the legacy also needs to sign, in order to agree to accept the legacy.
+Secondly, the proposed new recipient of the legacy also needs to sign if he or she is agreeing to pay any Inheritance Tax attributable to the gift.
+However, we recommend that the new beneficiary signs in all situations to make it clear he or she is accepting the gift and agrees to be responsible for it.
+This is helpful if the gift is a property, where council tax may need to be paid and maintenance may need to be carried out, in order to agree to accept the legacy.
 Normally, these are the only parties who need to sign the deed.

-As noted above, the signatures of the executors are only needed if the variation increases the Inheritance Tax to which the deceased’s estate is liable.
+As noted above, the executors only need to sign it if the variation increases the Inheritance Tax to which the deceased’s estate is liable.

 If you instruct a typical high street firm of solicitors to draft a deed of variation for a will for you, the exact fees may vary a little.
 We would expect them to be in the region of £500 to £750 plus VAT normally.